solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ./scripts/Prepare-CloudShell-Deploy.ps1 -resourceGroup <rg_name> -acrName <acr_name> -subscription <target_subscription_id>
     ```

-    `<rg_name>` is the name of the resource group where of the ACR
+    `<rg_name>` is the name of the resource group where the ACR instance
-    instance created in step 1.
+    was created in step 1.

     `<acr_name>` is the name of the ACR instance created in step 1.

     `<target_subscription_id>` is the ID of the target subscription.

     This is an example of the command above:

-    ``` pwsh
-    ./scripts/Prepare-CloudShell-Deploy.ps1 -resourceGroup "ms-byd-to-chatgpt" -acrName "bydtochatgptcr" -subscription "00000000-0000-0000-0000-000000000000"
+    `pwsh  ./scripts/Prepare-CloudShell-Deploy.ps1 -resourceGroup "ms-byd-to-chatgpt" -acrName "bydtochatgptcr" -subscription "00000000-0000-0000-0000-000000000000"`
-    ```

-> **NOTE**: Make sure to pull the latest changes from the
+> **NOTE**: Make sure you pull the latest changes from the
-> `cognitive-search-vector` branch and rerun step 4 each time an update
+> `cognitive-search-vector` branch and rerun step 4 above each time you
-> occurs.
+> want to update the portal and API Docker images in the ACR instance as

-# Deployment - Standard
+> a result of changes made to the code. \# Deployment - Standard

 ## Prerequisites